 Training Peer Support Specialists on Aging and Behavioral Health

-CEU approval is pending.
-If you are interested in participating in the training please contact Casey Saylor, Older Adult Project Manager at firstname.lastname@example.org, or call 443-901-1550 x213.
+If you live or work in Baltimore City or Baltimore County Maryland and are interested in receiving priority announcements about our upcoming trainings, please contact firstname.lastname@example.org.
 To learn more about older adult behavioral health, visit Older Adults Vibrant Minds.

 What is Peer Support?